ceygenic-web/CEYCDS-PK-COMPOSER-003-blog/README.md

 1. Check if tables already exist: `php artisan migrate:status`
 2. Ensure your database connection is configured correctly in `.env`
+3. Verify database credentials are correct
+4. Check if you need to use a different database connection (see [Database Connection Configuration](#step-4-configure-database-connection))

 ### Package not auto-discovered